ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-gb.md

 >
 > Termination can only be applied if the following conditions are met:
 >
-> * you are the "administrative contact" for the service (for more information, see [this guide](https://docs.ovh.com/gb/en/customer/managing-contacts/#definition));
+> - You are the "administrative contact" for the service (for more information, see [this guide](https://docs.ovh.com/gb/en/customer/managing-contacts/#definition)).
-> * the service is not manually renewed;
+> - The service is not manually renewed.
-> * the service is not suspended, particularly because an invoice has not been paid.
+> - The service is not suspended, particularly because an invoice has not been paid.
 >

 Click on the type of product to be cancelled in the following list of main OVHcloud solutions: